openequella/openequella.github.io/guides/FeaturesGuide2020.2/openEQUELLA-2020.2-FeaturesGuide.md

 Figure 36 Example Moodle Selection session

-1.  **Refine search panel** – allows filtering and accessing of Advanced and Remote repository searches.
+A.  **Refine search panel** – allows filtering and accessing of Advanced and
+    Remote repository searches.

-2.  **LMS** panel – displays as it always has, and stays visible when scrolling.
+B.  **LMS** panel – displays as it always has, and stays visible when scrolling.

-3.  **Select summary page** - use the select icon beside the item title to add the item summary page to the highlighted LMS course section.
+C.  **Select summary page** - use the select icon beside the item title to add
+    the item summary page to the highlighted LMS course section.

-4.  **Select all attachments** – click the select icon beside the item’s Attachments label to add all attachments to the highlighted LMS course section.
+D.  **Select all attachments** – click the select icon beside the item’s
+    Attachments label to add all attachments to the highlighted LMS course section.

-5.  **Select attachment** – click the select icon beside a specific attachment to add that attachment to the highlighted LMS course section.
+E.  **Select attachment** – click the select icon beside a specific attachment
+    to add that attachment to the highlighted LMS course section.

-6.  **Drag and drop handles**- use these to drag and drop item summary pages or specific attachments to any LMS course section.
+F.  **Drag and drop handles**- use these to drag and drop item summary pages or
+    specific attachments to any LMS course section.

 HikariCP Dependency upgrade (PLACEHOLDER)